US Supreme Court ruling in union dues impacts case in Oregon

 If the 9th U.S. Circuit Court of Appeals rules in favor of the plaintiffs in the California case, they stand to be refunded more than $100 million, Semmens estimated.

+One showed a photo of her husband superimposed in front of a police car with flashing lights, giving the impression that he was a criminal, she said.
+Another hinted he didn’t care about disabled people, said Nearman, who suffers from a progressive neuro-muscular disease.
+“I was just heartbroken to see that,” she said.

+Nearman will be refunded the almost $3,000 she paid over two years.
+A statute of limitations prevented her from recovering earlier payments, Semmens said.

-Melissa Unger, executive director of SEIU Local 503 in Oregon, said the union chose to settle Nearman’s lawsuit rather than go through a costly and time-consuming legal battle.
+Melissa Unger, executive director of SEIU Local 503 in Oregon, said the union chose to settle the lawsuit rather than go through a costly and time-consuming legal battle.

-“The settlement we entered into last week was about being the best stewards of our members’ dues money as possible, period,” Unger said in a statement.

 “While we’re not sure what the long-term impacts will be yet — the case is still relatively new — we’re very encouraged,” Bakken said.